NotTheMark/RPG_GAME/README.md

+# RPG GAME

+An RPG Game-like experience made in WPF using c#.

 ## Documentation

 Console: Interactive! – Navigable with a menu system and numbered options, as well as with the appropriate data (e.g., CharacterName).